NATO Defense College (NDC) Fellowship

 To know more about the NDC and its research division, please consult the NATO Defense College website.

-The $100,000 can be used to cover expenses incurred while in position, including – but not limited to – salary, travel, lodging and meals.
-The chosen candidate will be entirely responsible for appropriately administering their budget over the assigned period.
-No additional funding will be provided over the five-month period.
+Funding can be used to cover expenses incurred while in position, including – but not limited to – salary, travel, lodging and meals.
+The selected candidate will be entirely responsible for appropriately administering their budget over the assigned period.
+Funding will be provided in installments based on the Fellow’s progress toward meeting their research and reporting obligations.
+Failure to meet deliverables may impact the release of subsequent payments.
+No additional funding will be provided.

-During the five months at the NDC, the selected fellow will be asked to complete a number of research-related tasks, including publications, under the direction of the Research Division Head.
-Research will relate to specific topics of relevance to Canada and NATO, which could range from NATO operations to geopolitical issues, in accordance with the MINDS policy challenges.
-Following the fellowship, the fellow will be asked deliver a report summarizing the work accomplished during their time at the NDC.
-The candidate must also visit National Defence Headquarters in Ottawa to present their findings.
+During the five months at the NDC, the selected Fellow will be asked to complete a number of research-related tasks, including mentoring and publications, under the direction of the Research Division Head.
+Research will relate to specific topics of relevance to Canada and NATO, which could range from NATO operations to geopolitical issues, in accordance with the MINDS Policy Challenges.
+Following the fellowship, the Fellow will be asked to deliver a report summarizing the work accomplished during their time at the NDC.
+The candidate must also present their findings to the Defence Team, either in person at the National Defence Headquarters in Ottawa, or virtually.

 • You must be a Canadian citizen.